chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 * You must have a shared filesystem (such as NFS) that both the active and standby XL Release nodes can reach.
 This will be used to store binary data (artifacts).

+* The time on both XL Release nodes must be synchronized through an NTP server.

 ## Limitation on HTTP session sharing and resiliency

 In active/hot-standby mode, there is always at most one "active" XL Release node.
 The nodes use a health REST endpoint (`/ha/health`) to tell the load balancer which node is the active one.
 The load balancer will always route users to the active node; calling a standby node directly will result in incorrect behavior.